-The longline fishery accounted for the majority of Hawaii's commercial pelagic landings (17.3 million lb) in 2003.
+The longline fishery accounted for the majority of Hawaii's commercial pelagic landings (17.3 million lb) in 2003 (Table 7-28).
 The fleet includes a few wood and fiberglass vessels, and many newer steel longliners that were previously engaged in fisheries off the U.S. mainland.
 None of the vessels are over 101 ft in length and the total number is limited to 164 vessels by a permit moratorium.
-Longline fishing is prohibited with 50 nm of the NWHI (56 FR 522214 October 18, 1991) which corresponds to the boundaries of the proposed NWHI sanctuary.